-The Department of Justice (DOJ) requires award recipients to submit both financial and program reports.
+DOJ requires award recipients to submit both financial and performance reports.
 These reports describe the status of the funds or the project, compare actual accomplishments to objectives, and provide other pertinent information.
 For information on specific requirements, reporting periods, and submission deadlines see the DOJ Grants Financial Guide.
 Award documents may also include information regarding reporting requirements specific to the particular award.

-Awards that exceed $500,000 will include an additional condition that, under specific circumstances, will require the recipient to report to the Federal Awardee Performance and Integrity Information System (FAPIIS) information on civil, criminal, and administrative proceedings connected with (or connected to the performance of) either the OJP award or any other grant, cooperative agreement, or procurement contract from the federal government.
+Awards that exceed $500,000 will include an additional condition that, under specific circumstances, will require the recipient to report in SAM.gov information on civil, criminal, and administrative proceedings connected with (or connected to the performance of) either the OJP award or any other grant, cooperative agreement, or procurement contract from the federal government.
 Additional information on this reporting requirement appears in the text of the award condition posted on the OJP webpage.

 Evidence-Based Programs or Practices

-OJP strongly emphasizes the use of data and evidence in policymaking and program development in criminal justice, juvenile justice, and crime victim services.
-OJP is committed to:
+OJP strongly encourages the use of data and evidence in policymaking and program development for criminal justice, juvenile justice, and crime victim services.
+OJP is committed to—

 - improving the quantity and quality of evidence OJP generates,